-Performance share units for the 2013-2015 fiscal year performance cycle were granted based on the vesting schedule shown below.
-At the end of the performance cycle, our TSR of 0.88% outpaced more than half of our retail peers, meeting the minimum threshold of greater than 50th percentile, which is required for payout.
-The value realized on vesting is included in the Option Exercises and Stock Vested in Fiscal Year 2015 table on page 47.
+Performance share units for the 2015-2017 fiscal year performance cycle were granted based on the following vesting schedule.
+At the end of the performance cycle, our TSR did not meet the minimum threshold of greater than the 50th percentile of the Standard & Poor's 500, which is required for payout.
+As a result, none of these performance share units vested.